-Maternal health effects of smoking
+Maternal Health Effects of Smoking

-- Impaired lactation
+Impaired lactation

 - Miscarriage

 - Premature birth

 - Ectopic pregnancy

 - Placental abnormalities

 - Bleeding

 - Premature rupture of membranes

-Smoking also adversely affects the foetus which can be dangerous, as it may lead to:
+Smoking also adversely affects the fetus which can be dangerous, as it may lead to:

 - Fetal growth retardation

 - Small for gestational age

 - Increased fetal heart rate

-- Chronic fetalhypoxia
+- Chronic fetal hypoxia

-- Perinatal death
+- Prenatal death

 - Preterm delivery

 - Low birth weight

-Fetal artery constriction
+- Fetal artery constriction

-Lessened amounts of oxygen and nutrients in the foetus
+- Lessened amounts of oxygen and nutrients in the fetus

+Credits: Dr Duru Shah MD FRCOG FCPS FICS FICOG FICMCH DGO DFP

+(Dr. Duru Shah is a Consultant gynecologist in private practice, with a special interest in Gynecological Endocrinology Infertility and Assisted Reproduction.
+She has more than 100 publications to her credit, including 83 chapters contributed to postgraduate books.
+She is a much sought after speaker and has delivered more than 500 invited lectures at various National and International Conferences)